deponian/logalize/readme.md

         name: 5xx

   # complex pattern (when you use "regexps" field)
-  # the same fields are used here as in log formats (see above)
+  # the same fields are used here as in formats (see above)
   # complex pattern are formed from all regexps in the "regexps" list
   # e.g. pattern below will be rendered as (\d{1,3}(\.\d{1,3}){3})((:\d{1,5})?)
   # the main difference from a simple pattern is that you can control